 In order to sleep 7-8 hours per night, use the following guidelines:

 Step 1: Finishing dinner should trigger that it is getting close to bedtime

-Step 2: Develop the routine of finish eating at least two hours before bedtime, and no later than 9 p.m. start unwinding afterwards.
+Step 2: Develop the routine of finish eating at least two hours before bedtime, and no later than 9 p.m. start unwinding afterward.

 Do you want to take “how to get to sleep” to the next level?
 Click here to find more ways to get to sleep.

-How to get sleep: What is your sleeping secret
+How to get to sleep: What is your secret?